WokenDream/RFSwitchApplication/README.md

 # RFSwitchApplication

 This is a GUI that controls Agilent RF Switch through DLP2232-G USB interface.
-RFSwitch - the GUI application.
+<br>The RFSwitch folder contains the source code of the GUI.
-DLP2232_G - a DLL project communicating with DLP2232-G.
+<br>The DLP2232_G folder contains a DLL project that communicates with DLP2232-G.
+<br>Everything is written in C#.